Emily Levesque: Early life and education

 Levesque grew up in Taunton, Massachusetts.
 She received her undergraduate degree in physics at Massachusetts Institute of Technology in 2006, followed by a PhD in astronomy at the University of Hawaii in 2010.

 Academic career

 From 2010 to 2015, Levesque was a postdoctoral researcher at University of Colorado as an Einstein Fellow from 2010 to 2013, and then received a Hubble Fellowship from 2013 to 2015.
 She has been an assistant professor in the Department of Astronomy at the University of Washington since 2015.

 In 2015, Levesque, Rachel Bezanson, and Grant R. Tremblay wrote a preprint which critiqued the use of the Physics GRE as an admissions cutoff criterion for US astronomy postgraduate programs, by showing there was no statistical correlation between applicant's score and later success in their academic careers.
 Subsequently, the American Astronomical Society adopted the stance that the Physics GRE should not be mandatory for graduate school applications, and many graduate astronomy programs have since removed the Physics GRE as a required part of their graduate school applications.

+In September 2026 Levesque was named as the incoming Editor in Chief of the American Astronomical Society journals, effective September 2027.